Eternally-Thriving-Grandmasterism/AlphaProMega-Air/licenses/ETERNAL-MERCY-FLOW-COMMERCIAL-LICENSING-AGREEMENT-v2026.1.md

 ## 1. Definitions
 - “Software” means the AlphaProMega-Air codebase, documentation, schematics, models, and related mercy-gated materials.
-- “Mercy Covenant” means the 7 Living Mercy Filters listed in Appendix A.
+- “Mercy Covenant” means the 7 Living Mercy Filters listed and expanded in Appendix A.
 - “Commercial Use” means any use that generates revenue, is part of a for-profit product/service, or is deployed in an enterprise context.
 - “Confidential Information” means any non-public information disclosed by Licensor, including source code, mercy-gated algorithms, aviation schematics, business plans, TOLC convergence proofs, and any derivatives.